ct6502/apple2ts-app/README.md

-# Apple2TS App
+# Apple2TS-App

-An Electron desktop application for the Apple2TS progressive web app, providing a native desktop experience for the Apple II emulator.
+An Electron desktop application for the Apple2TS progressive web app, providing a native desktop experience.

 ## About

-Apple2TS App is a cross-platform Electron application that wraps the Apple2TS progressive web app, bringing the Apple II emulator experience to your desktop.
+Apple2TS-App is a cross-platform Electron application that wraps the Apple2TS progressive web app, bringing the Apple II emulator experience to your desktop.
 This wrapper provides enhanced functionality and integration with the operating system while maintaining the full functionality of the web-based emulator.

 ## Features